VertigoRay/LTEC5200.ray.pillers.us/_pages/home.md

     alt: "importance"
     title: "Why This is Important"
     excerpt: >
       The future of AI is today.
       Only by experimenting, sharing, and collaborating can we responsibly take full advantage of the future.
+      Join the dicussion in our [Virtual Living Room](https://atlas.sansar.com/experiences/vertigoray-0660/living-room).
     # url: "/docs/configuration/"
     # btn_class: "btn--primary"
     # btn_label: "Learn more"